Nursing Documentation 101

 - Relevant, concise, organized and complete: It is important to keep the information concise and relevant so that other care providers can quickly find the pertinent information that they need.
 Assessment data should be entered in a systematic way.
 Complete documentation ensures all of the unit policies for documentation are addressed.

 - Free of bias: Clinicians should only include information that is pertinent to the care of the patient and remain free from personal bias.
-Direction quotations should be utilized with proper context.
+Direct quotations within the proper context should be utilized with proper context.

 - Factual: Clinicians should not exaggerate or minimize findings.
 Charting is to be completed after completing a task, not before.
 Do not speculate data.
 Observations need to include exact times and measurements.
 Avoid approximations.
 Make sure to chart on the correct patient.

 - Timely: What occurred during the shift should be documented during the shift.
-Documentation should be done as soon as possible after task completing.
+Documentation should be done as soon as possible after completing tasks.
 If something needs to be added in after the shift was completed, it should be denoted as a late entry with a reason as to why.
 Your facility likely has strict requirements regarding late entries.

 - Legible/decipherable and clearly written: Paper documentation must be clearly legible.
 Writing must clearly convey meaning.